mainmatter/mainmatter.com/src/cases/expedition.md

 {% set 'content' = {
   "text": "[Mainmatter] brought wisdom, flexibility, and sane solutions when facing complex problems.
-They went above and beyond to work with our unique situation - would recommend 1000x.", "source": "BRYAN LANGSLET, EXPEDITION CEO",
+They went above and beyond to work with our unique situation - would recommend 1000x.", "source": "BRYAN LANGSLET, EXPEDITION CEO"
-  "image": "/assets/images/photos/qonto-alexander.jpg",
-  "alt": "Alexandre Monjol, smiling at the camera wearing a Qonto t-shirt", "loading": "lazy"
 } %}
 {{- quote(content) -}}